m3enzo/Advanced-Tab-Groups/README.md

 -----------
 **How do I use this?**

+enable browser.tabs.groups.enabled in about:config to use Firefox tab groups (works in all versions of Zen Browser)

 * Set up Zen userChrome.css using the link above

 * Copy the CSS from the respitory into the user chrome.css file